TransitionbyDesign/homemaker/content/video/can-meanwhile-leases-help-us-provide-better-move-on-housing.md

 ---
 If you found this video interesting, you can also explore the ideas behind 'the DIY House' through exploring the house yourself, and watch an interview with residents Simon and Paul.

+You can also download a more in depth learnings report.